Detecting Local Insights from Global Labels: Supervised & Zero-Shot Sequence Labeling via a Convolutional Decomposition: Sentiment Data: Binary Prediction of Local Annotation Edits

-\citet{Kaushik-etal-2019-CounterfactualDataAnnotations} reports that the \textsc{BERT\textsubscript{BASE\_uncased}+FT} model is able to distinguish original vs. revised reviews with an accuracy of about 77 percent.
-We investigate this further using the text analytic methods proposed here.
-In this case, we assign class 0 to the original reviews and class 1 to the revised reviews.
-We report results at the review-level on varying subsets of the data, including splits by sentiment.
-To be clear: in this setting we are always predicting \textit{domain} (i.e., whether a document is an original review or a revised review), but we also split the data for analysis purposes in some cases by sentiment.
-For example, we refer to the subset of original \textit{and} revised reviews restricted to reviews with negative sentiment with the label \textsc{(Orig.+Rev.)$\wedge$Neg.}, and similarly for other subsets.

-For the purposes of displaying text examples and to aid in the analysis, we deterministically derive token-level labels from diffs in an analogous manner as those created for sentiment, except the diffs here represent the transduction from revised reviews (source) to original reviews (target).
-This means that applicable tokens in revised reviews will receive a positive token (class 1) label, whereas tokens in original reviews will all be assigned to class 0.
+We assign $Y=-1$ to the original reviews and $Y=1$ to the revised reviews.
+We report results at the review level on varying subsets of the data, including splits by sentiment.
+We refer to the subset of original \textit{and} revised reviews restricted to reviews with negative sentiment with the label \textsc{(Orig.+Rev.)$\wedge$Neg.}, and similarly for other subsets.
+We derive token-level labels analogously to those created for sentiment in Section~\ref{sec:sentiment-experiments}, except the diffs here represent the transduction from revised reviews (source) to original reviews (target).
+Applicable tokens in revised reviews receive a class 1 ($y_n=1$) label, whereas tokens in original reviews are all assigned a $y_n=-1$ label.
+We similarly analyze the professionally annotated \textsc{Contrast} test set of \citet{Gardner-etal-2020-ContrastSets}, predicting the original reviews vs. the professionally annotated alternatives.